CoralCoralCoralCoral/documentation/sprints/sprint_1/README.md

 1. Minimum Variable Product(MVP) and Sprint Goals

    .
 Deliverables by Next Week:
-   .Develop a Minumum Variable product|(MVP), featuring a basic UI to demonstrate functionality.
+   .
+Develop a Minumum Variable product|(MVP), featuring a basic UI to demonstrate functionality.
-   .|Ensure the MVP includes foundational elements such as a functional game UI connected to a local or server-side backend.
+   .
+Ensure the MVP includes foundational elements such as a functional game UI connected to a local or server-side backend.
    .
 Create a sprint documentation template.

-.Key feathures for the MVP:
+.
+Key feathures for the MVP:
- .Browser-based game for accesssibility and simpilicity .Local development preferred initially using HTTP servers or similar local setups .Simple UIs with graphical elements, even if the backend is not fully operational
+ .
+Browser-based game for accesssibility and simpilicity .
+Local development preferred initially using HTTP servers or similar local setups .
+Simple UIs with graphical elements, even if the backend is not fully operational

 2. Technical Decisions
  .Archictecture: